 What type of doctor is this?

 Our doctor is a chiropractic doctor, but we do not do what you would consider to be typical chiropractic care.
 Our Peripheral Neuropathy program does not include regualr chiropractic adjustments.
 We use a number of different technologies to treat our neuropathy patients.
-Dr. Smith has gone through specific training to be able to provide this neuropathy treatment and it is separate from our chiropractic practice.
+Dr. Ammon Jacobson has gone through specific training to be able to provide this neuropathy treatment and it is separate from our chiropractic practice.
 The doctor will be able to explain to you in detail the types of therapies that will be recommended for you after having a chance to determine what will be needed for your condition.

 As the one of Colorado’s most advanced centers of its kind, we are constantly moving forward.
 By offering you advanced, proven and state-of-the-art technologies, matched with innovative approaches for optimal and long-lasting results, we work together with you to help you return to a pain-free and satisfying life.
 We take pride in communicating with our clients in an open and transparent manner that patients can trust.